mgvictoriano/api-rest-pedido-mvc/api-rest-pedido-mvc/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.mvictoriano.api-rest-pedido-mvc' is invalid and this project uses 'com.mvictoriano.api_rest_pedido_mvc' instead.
+* The original package name 'com.mvictoriano.api-rest-pedido-mvc' is invalid and this project uses 'com.mvictoriano.apirestpedidomvc' instead.

 # Getting Started